 In addition to the massive LSW super singles, meant to take the place of traditional dual setups, tire manufacturers have also introduced increased flex (IF) and very high flex (VF) tires in recent years.
 Increased Flex (IF) tires can carry 20 percent more load at a standard radial’s inflation pressure.
 Or they can carry the same load (as a standard radial) at 20 percent less inflation pressure.
 Very High Flex (VF) tires can carry 40 percent more load at a standard radial’s inflation pressure—or the same load (as a standard tire) at 40 percent less pressure.

 In 2018, NTS Tire Supply studied the compaction effects of planting with LSW super singles in two different setups, giving farmers more options for reducing soil compaction.

 We know that every farm is unique, which is why NTS Tire Supply is ready to help you find the best solution for your operation.
 We sell and service both track systems and the latest tire technologies from across the ag marketplace.
-Give us a call or drop us a line today if you want to optimize your traction in 2019.
+Give us a call or drop us a line today if you want to optimize your traction.